VilledeMontreal/repository-template/CONTRIBUTING.md

 Si c'est la première fois que vous contribuez à GitHub, ne vous en faites pas!
 [Faites-nous part de vos questions en nous contactant par courriel](mailto:<votre-courriel>&subject=<votre-projet>).

-______________________

-## How to Contribute

-When contributing, post comments and discuss changes you wish to make via [Issues](https://github.com/VilledeMontreal/repository-template/issues).

-Feel free to propose changes by creating [Pull Requests](https://github.com/VilledeMontreal/repository-template/pulls).
-If you don't have write access, editing a file will create a Fork of this project for you to save your proposed changes to.
-Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.

-If this is your first time contributing on GitHub, don't worry!
-[Let us know via email if you have any questions](mailto:<your-email>&subject=<project-name>).